Solicitors for Drink Driving Offences

 What defences are possible for drink driving allegations?

 An accusation of drink driving can be daunting, especially because of the severe penalties and stigma that are associated with these offences.
-If you have been accused of driving under the influence of alcohol, however, there are a number of arguments that expert Drink Driving Solicitors may move forward for you.
-These may fully invalidate the claims, or lead to less harsh sentences for the accused.
+If you have been accused of driving whilst under the influence of alcohol, there are a number of arguments that expert Drink Driving Solicitors may assist you with and which may lead to an acquittal, or to less harsh sentences being imposed.

 • That you were not driving.